CLI Commands Reference¶

 smelt diff

-# Show changes for a specific model
+# Show changes for a specific model (canonical path form)

-smelt diff --select daily_revenue
+smelt --scope marts diff --select daily_revenue

 # Show changes for all models with a tag